-• MainePERS cannot give you a partial refund.
-We must refund all of your contributions and interest.

-- You can receive a refund of only your own contributions, including contributions that your employer has "picked up" for you. ("Pick-up contributions" are member contributions to MainePERS that are assumed and paid by the employer through a reduction of the member's salary, in accordance with Internal Revenue Code Section 414[h].) - You may roll over all or a portion of your refund to another eligible employer plan that accepts rollovers or to an Individual Retirement Account/Annuity (IRA), with certain restrictions. - All or a portion of your refund may be subject to state and/or federal taxes. - If you return to MainePERS membership, you may pay back to MainePERS the amount of your refund, plus applicable interest.
+- MainePERS cannot give you a partial refund.
+We must refund all of your contributions and interest. - You can receive a refund of only your own contributions and interest, including contributions that your employer has "picked-up" for you. ("Pick-up contributions" are member contributions to MainePERS that are assumed and paid by the employer through a reduction of the member's salary, in accordance with Internal Revenue Code Section 414[h].) - You may roll over all or a portion of your refund to another eligible employer plan that accepts rollovers or to an Individual Retirement Account/Annuity (IRA), with certain restrictions. - All or a portion of your refund may be subject to state and/or federal taxes if you take a direct disbursement.
+In addition, if you are under age 591⁄2, your refund may also be subject to an IRS 10% early distribution tax. - If you return to MainePERS membership, you may pay back to MainePERS the amount of your refund, plus applicable interest.
 If you pay back this amount, you will receive service credit for the time covered by your refund. - If you take a refund, you give up your rights to all MainePERS benefits.